bookercodes/pusher-chatkit-tut/README.md

 export default ChatScreen
 ```

-* Like I mentioned, typing indicators come down to two fundamental actions: Calling `currentUser.userIsTyping` when the user is typing (`onChange`) and then listening to `userStartedTyping` and `userStoppedTyping`
+* Typing indicators come down to two fundamental actions: Calling `currentUser.userIsTyping` when the user is typing (`onChange`) and then listening to `userStartedTyping` and `userStoppedTyping`
-* When a user starts typing those events are fired and we update our application state
-* You may have noticed that we never tell Chatkit when the `currentUsers` stops typing .
-This is by design.
-If Chatkit doesn't receive an `userIsTyping` call after a few seconds, it assumes the user stopped typing and informs all ove rclients.
-In practice, this is raelly slick.
+* You don't have to tell Chatkit when when someone stops typing by design
+* If Chatkit doesn't receive a `userIsTyping` event after a few seconds, it assumes the user has stopped typing.
+In practice, it's really slick
+* I also want to point out that the `userStartedTyping` and `userStoppedTyping` events are never fired for the user who is typing.
+If you want to test the typing indicators you'll need to open two windows side by side

 ## Step 10.
 Who's online

 Can you feel the momentum?
-We're on a roll!
-To finish up the chat app, let's use Chatkit's "Who's online" feature to render a list of users and their real-time online stauts.
+We're on a roll 🙌

+To finish up the chat app, let's use Chatkit's "who's online" feature to render a list of users and their real-time online status.

-Start by creating a `WhosOnlineList.js` compoonent in `/src/components`:
+Start by creating a `WhosOnlineList.js` component in `/src/components`:

 ```diff
 import React, { Component } from 'react'